Porpoise Song

 "Porpoise Song" is a song written by Gerry Goffin and Carole King and performed by the Monkees as the theme song for their 1968 film Head and its accompanying soundtrack album.
-The single version runs more than a minute longer than does the album version.
+The single version contains an extended instrumental outro not included on the album version or in either of the song's appearances in Head.
 The song also appears on several Monkees greatest-hits albums.

 Film appearance

-In the Monkees' 1968 feature film Head, the song appears at the beginning and at the end of the production.
+In the Monkees' 1968 feature film Head, the song appears at the beginning and end of the production in two variations on the same scene.
 At the start of the film, the group are being chased, running onto a bridge.
 In an attempt to escape, Dolenz jumps from the bridge as the others look on in shock.
 As Dolenz sinks, he is saved from drowning by a couple of beautiful mermaids.
 At the end of the film, the other members follow Dolenz and jump or fall from the bridge.
-As they appear to swim to shore, they end up in a large water tank.
-Solarization visual effects are used on screen to mirror the psychedelic nature of the song's lyrics.
+As they appear to swim to shore, the camera zooms out, revealing them to be trapped in a large glass tank of water which is driven away on the back of a truck.
+Footage in both sequences is extensively solarized.

 Background

-The song's lyrics and melody echo the psychedelic vibe of mid-1960s rock music.
-Micky Dolenz provides the vocals, which are distorted by an echoing effect, and a mix of organ riffs, cello, string-bass, woodwinds and horns float in and out of the song.
-It also includes chimes, tubular bells and aquatic sound effects.
-The lyrics call into question the order of the world and one's place therein, and there are also veiled in-joke references to Dolenz’s childhood work as the star of the television series Circus Boy.
+Micky Dolenz provides the double-tracked vocals, except for the "goodbye, goodbye" part of the chorus which is sung by Davy Jones.
+A mix of organ riffs, cello, double bass, woodwinds, and horns float in and out of the song.
+Chimes, tubular bells and various aquatic sound effects can also be heard.
+The lyrics call into question the Monkees' prefabricated image and reflect their desire for creative freedom and authenticity, including a veiled reference to Dolenz’ childhood work on the television series Circus Boy.

-The song was produced by its cowriter Gerry Goffin on February 26, 28 and 29 of 1968.
-In his 2005 book The Monkees: The Day-by-Day Story of the 60s TV Pop Sensation, Andrew Sandoval wrote: "Without a doubt, this is the most elaborate production ever for a Monkees recording."
+The song was recorded on February 26, 28 and 29 of 1968, with Goffin producing.
+Andrew Sandoval, author of The Monkees: The Day-by-Day Story of the 60s TV Pop Sensation, considered it "the most elaborate production ever for a Monkees recording."